Claims Paid Right the First Time

 - Reviewer-ready handoff

-Procedure Coding Agent
+Services Coding Agent

 - CPT/HCPCS suggestions

-- Procedure text extraction
+- Service text extraction

-- Diagnosis-procedure alignment
+- Diagnosis-service alignment

 - Coder review status